 - For Service children, where parental leave is dictated - Holidays arranged and paid for by children's social care - Holiday arranged by organisations such as Make a Wish Foundation - Blue light staff (NHS clinical, police, paramedics, fire brigade) where holidays have been dictated and proof is provided - A significant family event ie; wedding or funeral of an immediate family member

 C8.
 Legal sanctions

 [For children of compulsory school age only.]

-The school or local authority can fine parents/carers for the unauthorised absence of their child from school.
+The school can apply to the local authority for a fine to be issued to parents/carers for the unauthorised absence of their child from school.